-Each group will consist of 2-6 students (3-4 ideal) including at least one resident section student and at least one DL section student.
+Each group will consist of 4-6 students including at least one resident section student and at least one OL class student.
 Students may request to form a group with preferred group members, but the instructor reserves the right to adjust the membership.
-Each group will submit a project proposal, bi-weekly (individual) project logs and a (written) final report, and deliver two presentations (i.e., interim & final).
+Each group will submit a project proposal, bi-weekly project logs and a written final report, and deliver two presentations (i.e., interim & final).